When LinkedIn Recruiter Falls Short

 Don’t get misled into thinking LinkedIn’s hundreds of millions of users are sitting there waiting to be recruited.
 Few visit daily or more than once a day.
 It may take week or more before they see your InMail, if they see it at all.
 More than half of all users log in weekly, monthly, or less often.
 (Where’s the filter to eliminate abandoned LinkedIn profiles?)

-Statista reports, “As of the third quarter of 2019, it was found that only nine percent of LinkedIn users in the United States accessed the platform several times a day.
-A further 23 percent of respondents claimed that they used LinkedIn several times a week.”
+Statista reports, “As of the third quarter of 2020, it was found that only 22 percent of LinkedIn users in the United States accessed the platform on a daily basis.
+Overall, 63 percent of responding LinkedIn users claimed that they used the social network weekly.”

 Most LinkedIn App Users are Not Active Users